connorfcruz/cruz-connor-portfolio/docs/networking/assignment4.md

 Considering the scenario where an Ubuntu VM is connected to the internet and used as a real computer for a small business/hospital:

-If the VM is never patched or updated, then vulnerabilities document to have been fixed in later patches could be used as vantage points for hackers to gain access to the Ubuntu OS.
-Thus, the sensitive business data (in the case of a business) or patient information (in the case of a hospital) can be obtained and possibly usd as blackmail against the company, which is very problematic.
+If the VM is never patched or updated, then vulnerabilities documented to have been fixed in later patches could be used as vantage points for hackers to gain access to the Ubuntu OS.
+Thus, the sensitive business data (in the case of a business) or patient information (in the case of a hospital) can be obtained and possibly used as blackmail against the company, which is very problematic.
 Hackers can often use exploits in the wild to deal major harm to the company as a whole.
 Note that even if software is up-to-date, there is always the risk of a zero-day vulnerability, as the developers of the software themselves do not know the vulnerability exists while it is being utilized in the wild.
 To ensure maximum security, automatic updates are very useful, since people often forget to update packages manually.
 These often resolve known vulnerabilities.

 ## Reflection & Analysis

-INSERT
+Through the *Implementing Security for Devices* activity, students learned the basics of authentication, how to develop effective passwords, the importance of MFA, how to patch, and applied those skills in an Ubuntu virtual machine.
+Starting with knowledge of password strength, primarily the tenets of length, complexity, and unpredictability, allowed for acquaintance with single-factor authentication.
+NIST's and OWASP's differing interpretations on password length also helped for a more specific understanding of what constitutes a good password.
+Extending this to multi-factor authentication using an authenticator and a respective secret key allowed for the security of a strong password to be further built upon, as a new layer of security was added.
+Strong password development and MFA are very useful to have in the real world, as so often, users have only one means of verification (password), and passwords are often weak and vulnerable to common exploits.
+In the context of large businesses, strong authentication procedures are especially necessary.
+The activity in which Ubuntu packages were patched highlights just how many packages can become outdated within a very short span of time, thus emphasizing the importance of regular updates to avoid vulnerabilities.
+Similarly to strong authentication, regular patches are also a necessity for both common users and businesses in the real world.
+Vulnerabilities in patches, especially those connecting to the internet, can provide easy access to a user's personal and sensitive data.
+A reasonable next step after implementing security controls is testing in a lab scenario how weak security can be compromised.
+Although claiming to be a false identity (through bypassing authentication) is unethical, it is still useful to understand how people may do this in order to fight against those who perform these exploits in the wild.
+Password and authentication standards are necessary to educate people on in any setting, and wide-spread means to secure users would be very effective at combatting exploits as a whole.